 Next are those assaulting Muslims and their resources: American support of “oppression and often aggression by Hindu Indians in Kashmir, Catholic Filipinos in Mindanao, Orthodox Christian Russians in Chechnya, Uzbek ex-communists in Uzbekistan, Chinese in Xinjiang Province, apostate al-Sauds in the Arabian Peninsula, and Israeli Jews in Palestine.”27

-As well as military support against muhajideen in the Philippines, the Caucuses, Yemen, and eastern Africa; America’s propping up of apostate governments in “Kuwait, the UAE, Egypt, Jordan, Saudi Arabia, and elsewhere” which “are corrupt, ruled by manmade not God’s law, and oppress Muslims trying to install shariah law.”
-And finally the imposition by the U.S. and UN of “economic and military sanctions on Muslims, including the peoples of Iraq, Syria, Sudan, Afghanistan, Libya, Pakistan, Iran, and Indonesia;” and U.S. interests controlling the Arab Peninsula “to make sure its energy resources are sold to the West at below-market prices.”28
+As well as military support against muhajideen in the Philippines, the Caucuses, Yemen, and eastern Africa; America’s propping up of apostate governments in which “are corrupt, ruled by manmade not God’s law, and oppress Muslims trying to install shariah law.”
+And finally the imposition by the U.S. and UN of “economic and military sanctions on Muslims,” and U.S. interests controlling the Arab Peninsula “to make sure its energy resources are sold to the West at below-market prices.”28

 Last come those which are seen as the desecration of Muslim lands: America’s aiding the UN creation of “a new Christian state in East Timor, taking it from Indonesia, the most populous Muslim state, and ignoring the principle of self-determination,” while independence has been kept from many Muslim provinces such as Kashmir and Chechnya.
 As well as American occupation of and inordinate influence on “Afghanistan, Iraq, and the states of the Arabian Peninsula, the Prophet Mohammed’s birthplace,” which is illustrated further by the military presence in Qatar, Saudi Arabia, and Kuwait; and America’s backing of Israel’s oppression and occupation of Palestine through political and military support.29

 All of these are based in geopolitical realities, and add up to “the resulting impression of America that is a nation determined to eliminate all aspects of Islam it finds unsatisfactory, if not Muslims themselves.”
-With the conspicuous lack of an Arab-Islamic core state to carry the mantle of leadership and present a focus for an alternative course of action, bin Ladin was presented with the opportunity to unite at least part of the Muslim world under his banner of defensive jihad.
+With the conspicuous lack of an Arab-Islamic Core State when he first started out to carry the mantle of leadership and present a focus for an alternative course of action, bin Laden was presented with the opportunity to unite at least part of the Muslim world under his banner of defensive jihad.

-Parallels of bin Ladin’s life to Mohammad are only part of the righteous image he has successfully groomed since his years in Afghanistan.
-Detractors are assiduously attempting to discredit him as “intellectually incapable of managing al-Qaeda and designing its operations… [ranging] from the abusive to the condescending to the gently dismissive,” if not simply an egomaniacal loony skulking from cave to cave while clumsily dragging an IV-tree.
+Parallels of bin Laden’s life to Mohammad are only part of the righteous image he has successfully groomed since his years in Afghanistan.
+Detractors assiduously attempted to discredit him as “intellectually incapable of managing al-Qaeda and designing its operations… [ranging] from the abusive to the condescending to the gently dismissive,” if not simply an egomaniacal loony skulking from cave to cave while clumsily dragging an IV-tree.

 A concept, a dream, that he’s using all his skills as a Salesman to sell.

-Bin Ladin has yet to make any claims of divinity, however it’s not much of a stretch to say that he’s becoming something of a messianic figure for many Muslims.
-If anyone is making an argument that he alone carries the mantel left by Mohammed – it was bin Ladin, both through his actions and his words.
-Just like Mohammad, bin Ladin proved he’s not afraid to call out oppression and injustice when he saw it, and did everything in his power to stop it.
+Bin Laden never made any claims of divinity, however it’s not much of a stretch to say that he became something of a messianic figure for many Muslims.
+If anyone is making an argument that he alone picked up the mantel left by Mohammed – it was bin Laden, both through his actions and his words.
+Just like Mohammad, bin Laden proved he’s not afraid to call out oppression and injustice when he saw it, and did everything in his power to stop it.
 Which, when you really think about it, is what the world’s great religions have always been about.

 The passage of time softens the starkness of each story’s oppression.